Does Your Loft Have Plenty of Internal Space Already?

 - Where can the stairs be placed and will this impact the usable living space in the floor below?

-If you have enough head height (minimum 2.3m at the pitch of the roof), and there will be sufficient usable floor space for what you’ll need, then yes you can convert your loft not problem.
-On the other side, if you say no to any of the above questions, then its far from game over, there are lot of alternative ways forward.
+If you have enough head height (minimum 2.3m at the pitch of the roof), and there will be sufficient usable floor space for what you’ll need, then yes you can convert your loft no problem.
+On the other hand, if you say no to any of the above questions, then it’s far from game over, there are a lot of alternative ways forward.
 Read on to find out just some of the options you have open to you.

 What are the advantages of converting the loft within the existing roof space?

 The first advantage is the overall cost of converting the loft.
-Due to no major roof restructuring work needing to be being carried, then this does reduces the overall labour and material costs of the conversion.
-Whilst this reduction isn’t huge, because the bulk of the costs is taken up with the core strengthening and insulation work need to the roof and floor.
-This must done regardless of what type of loft conversion you have.
+Due to no major roof restructuring work needing to be carried out, this reduces the overall labour and material costs of the conversion.
+Whilst this reduction isn’t huge, because the bulk of the costs is taken up with the core strengthening and insulation work needed to the roof and floor.
+This must be done regardless of what type of loft conversion you have.

 The next advantage is the time for the conversion to be completed.
 As less work is needed overall based on a standard loft conversion, this keeps the disruption to your home to a minimum.
 That said, adding a dormer doesn’t add a huge amount of additional time to a loft conversion project, so something you should seriously consider.

 Why would I consider a dormer loft conversion instead?